paulhnguyen/cs2/hw11/README.md

 Paul Nguyen and Michael Huynh

-GA Algorithm performed with population size 3000, mutation rate .1
+local and tournament algorithms performed with population size 400, mutation rate .1